 Classifier performance will be important for both on-line use of fMRI in brain-computer interfaces (BCI), such as PTSD therapy, as well as for off-line creation of brain maps using sensitivity analysis.
 The techniques block voting, confidence voting, and output averaging (see section 2.9), all improved performance over the baseline classifier performance as well as over input averaging.
-The concept of using the output of the classifier to ascribe confidence (see section 2.8) to each output was very useful for differentiating the reliability of entire sessions.
-Session level confidence had an extremely high correlation to session performance, and gave us quantitative justification for dropping two of the worst sessions from our performance analysis.
+The concept of using the output of the classifier to ascribe confidence (see section 2.8) to each output could be very useful for differentiating the reliability of entire sessions.
 Similarly, any confidence measure could be quite valuable in BCI applications in which low confidence frames could be weighted by confidence to reduce their influence and/or dropped entirely from any on-line decision-making by the BCI software.

 Classification sensitivity in early retinotopic visual areas and lateral-occipital areas suggests that retinotopic organization is important to decoding group size for our VE stimulus.
 Because LO combines object-selectivity with retinotopic specificity (Sayres & Grill-Spector, 2008), different group sizes could evoke complex but stereotypical patterns of responses in LO (and other retinotopically organized areas) as subjects visually interrogate the stimuli with a sequence of eye movements.
 Regions in the parietal cortex have been shown to be involved in mental arithmetic and magnitude judgment (Rickard et al., 2000) which may also play some role in decoding group size.
 More recent research suggests this region may even contain a topographic representation of numerosity (Harvey, Klein, Petridou, & Dumoulin, 2013).
 There is some debate as to whether this topographic map represents numerosity or sensory processing (Gebuis, Gevers, & Cohen Kadosh, 2013), but it would be useful for decoding group size regardless.

+Integrating information from the whole brain improves decoding accuracy, but it makes interpreting functional localization problematic.
+From our sensitivity analysis, we see that regions associated with low-level vision, higher-level object-recognition, and potentially even cognitive representations of numerosity all contributed to decoding.
+However, the sensitivity analysis does not necessarily tell us how these regions contributed.
+Eye movements and other behavioral responses as the subjects visually interrogate the stimuli could induce reliable and complex patterns of activation in all of these areas.
+For example, our control analysis indicates that low-level contrast features may have partially, but not entirely contributed to decoding.
+Similarly, increased eye movements could create a higher variance of activation in retinotopic visual areas.
+If this behavior is reliable and consistent, the machine learning algorithms will learn to use that information to help decode the state.
+At this early stage, we did not collect eye tracking data during our experiments to evaluate to what extent this contributed to decoding.
+Eye-movement information is not obviously correlated with character count, but rather the cognitive evoked in the subject by the VE: being in a town and freely viewing a specific number of characters.
+It is this VE-specific state that we are interested in decoding.
+Such goal-driven decoding should be more useful for training and therapy exercises where the underlying neural mechanisms may not yet be well understood.
+However, neuroscientific studies looking to leverage VEs and sensitivity mapping for functional localization must still be careful to balance realism with control to avoid these kinds of confounds when interpreting their results.